GitHooksToolbox/block-default-branch-commit-deprecated/README.md

 ### Blocking the commit

-This solution implements a complete block when the user attempts to commit changes to the local master branch.
+This solution implements a complete block when the user attempts to commit changes to the local ```default branch```.

 #### Example